yafiabiyyu/docs/blog/05-02-2023-creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness/creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness.md

 Next, we will create three new internal functions.
 The following are the functions:

+- `_setTokenURI()`

-- `_setTokenURI()`: This function is used to set the URI token.
+    The function _setTokenURI is an internal function that is used to set the URI for a token

+- `_calculateRarity()`

-- `_calculateRarity()`: This function is used to calculate the rarity of the token to be minted.
+    The function _calculateRarity is an internal function that is used to calculate the rarity of a token.
+The function then calculates the rarity of the token by using the following steps:

+    1. Calculate the cumulative sum of the rarity array.
+    2. Iterate over the rarity array.
+    3. f the random number is greater than or equal to the cumulative sum and less than the current rarity value, then the rarity of the token is the current index.
+    4. Update the cumulative sum to the current rarity value.
+    5. Return the rarity of the token.

+- `getRandomNumber()`

-- `getRandomNumber()`: This function is used to get a random number from the Celo Randomness smart contract.
+    This function is used to get a random number from the Celo Randomness smart contract.

 Here is the complete code: